-- May 1: Submit full application form for fall semester or academic year (by International Coordinator and student).
+- May 1: Submit a full application form for fall semester or academic year (by International Coordinator and student).

 - June 1: Submit payment to Sister Cities International.

-Do you enjoy helping young people explore the world around them?
-Are you passionate about nurturing international exchange in your community?
-If so, please consider applying to be a Local Coordinator for the High School Homestay Exchange program.
-Local Coordinators play a vital role in ensuring that students have a safe and enjoyable experience during their exchange in the U.S. They recruit local host families and help place students in schools nearby.
+- Local CoordinatorsAre you passionate about nurturing international exchange in your community?
+Apply to be a Local Coordinator for the High School Homestay Exchange program.
+Local Coordinators play a vital role in ensuring that students have a safe and enjoyable experience during their exchange in the United States.
+They recruit local host families and help place students in schools nearby.
 After successful completion of the program, Local Coordinators will receive a stipend in the amount of $525 per academic year student and $425 per semester student.

 The High School Homestay in the USA program is at the heart of Sister City International’s mission of creating bonds between people from different cities around the world.
 In addition, the program benefits host families and local school communities.
 Students frequently report that their experiences are “life-changing”, and indeed they often make friendships that last a lifetime.For more information on the High School Homestay Exchange, please email firstname.lastname@example.org or you may also contact Debbie Li, Executive Director, ACES – American Cultural Exchange Service by phone at 1-800-661-2237 or 425-453-2237 or by email at Debbie@ExploreTheWorld.org